rafalzysk/PROJECT_4_Tool_shop_with_Playwright/README.md

 The test object is the  [ToolShop]([https://restful-booker.herokuapp.com/](https://practicesoftwaretesting.com/)  webiste.

-The project was created in such a way to check as many possibilities as possible of the Playwright tool like:
+The project was created in such a way to check as many funcionality as possible of the Playwright tool like:

 - interaction with web elements and UI components
 - aplication of Page Object Model